 One more thing: this might be stating the obvious but you should learn how to use the kit before you go into the range.

-You can buy a first aid kit easily but it might not have the items you need, or it may contain stuff you don’t.
-If you’re putting the kit together on your own, here is a checklist:
+At first you have question, what should be in a first aid bag?
+The answers, you can buy it easily but it might not have the items you need, or it may contain stuff you don’t.
+If you’re putting the kit together on your own, here is a checklist,

 - Lip balm